Friendship Four

 The Friendship Four is an annual mid-season college ice hockey tournament that has been held since 2015 at SSE Arena Belfast in Belfast, Northern Ireland with the winner receiving the Belpot Trophy.
 It is currently the only college ice hockey tournament to take place outside of the United States.

 History

-The tournament began as a way to foster stronger economic development, trade and investment, tourism, cultural exchange and educational linkages between the sister cities of Boston and Belfast.
-Each year four teams are selected to participate in the tournament which it typically held on the same weekend as Thanksgiving in the United States.
-As of 2019 all games have been played at the SSE Arena Belfast while all participating schools have come from the eastern region.
-While only two participating universities have come from Boston, many more have come from the same General Region.
+The tournament began as a way to foster stronger economic development, trade and investment, tourism, cultural exchange, and educational linkages between the sister cities of Boston and Belfast.
+Each year four teams are selected to participate in the tournament which is typically held on the same weekend as Thanksgiving in the United States.
+As of 2024, all games have been played at the SSE Arena Belfast while all participating schools came from the eastern region between 2015 and 2024.
+While only two participating universities have come from Boston, many more have come from the same general region.

 After the 2020 and 2021 series were cancelled due to the COVID-19 pandemic, the 2022 Friendship Four was announced on December 4, 2021.
+The series continued in 2024, and is set to be played as a full women's tournament in 2025 after three previous two-team women's contests in 2019–20 and 2024.